mhartman4/cle.golf/README.md

 The deployment model here is Github -> Travis CI -> S3 static web site.
 When you make any changes while developing, the relevant JS and CSS files are be updated automatically so no need to do anything else...just push those changes to the Github repo and it will kick off Travis CI to make changes to the S3 bucket.

 Note: The only difference between `dev` and `prod` is which HTML file is served.
 In dev, we use `public/index.html` but in prod we use `index.html`.
 This is dumb and only because of the way S3 static sites work.
-These two files should always be identical and should rarely need to be modified anyways.
+These two files should be identical other than adding "public/" to the prod paths.
+They should rarely need to be changed anyways.